anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

   compression is not necessary.
 - Address and name compression are mostly about affix compression (i.e. straight/inverse referencing)<br>
-  ==> For occasions were value is the affix (e.g., "example.org" in ANY example in
+  ==> For occasions where value is the affix (e.g., "example.org" in ANY example in
   {{sec:response-examples}}) use shared item referencing to argument table to safe bytes (no extra shared item table, no, e.g., 216(""), just simple(0))
   - **Example:** Using Basic CBOR-packed ({{-cbor-packed}}, section 3.1):